joshua-redfield/lauf/README.txt

    -h --help

 2e.
 Configuration
-In the directory you extracted lauf to, there should be a file called "lauf.cfg".
-It's pretty well commented so I won't be bothering to go into great detail.
-There's various options and settings that you can change without having to modify the main script.
+There's various options and settings that you can change without having to modify Lauf's program files.
+You can edit the configuration by either running the configure plugin in Lauf by typing 'configure' at lauf's box, or by editing the lauf.cfg file directly.
+It's commented well enough that there should be no need to go into detail.

 3.)
 Keyboard Shortcut
 a.
 Head over to System > Preferences > Keyboard Shortcuts.
 b.
-Click 'add' and enter 'Lauf' as the name, /dir/you/extracted/to/lauf as it's 'command'
+Click 'add' and enter 'Lauf' as the name, /dir/you/extracted/lauf/to/lauf as it's 'command'
 c.
 Click 'OK'.
 d.
 Double click on the created keystroke
 e.
 Press a Keystroke combination to bind Lauf to